Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/09/measuring-developer-productivity.md

 ## What they get wrong

-Fundamentally, [recent two-year study at Google](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/) suggests psychological safety is a top factor in developer productivity.
+Fundamentally, a [two-year study at Google](https://web.archive.org/web/20181106145524/https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/) found that psychological safety is a top factor in developer productivity.
 Some activities that will damage psychological safety include:

 1. Collecting metrics at the individual level.
 2. Inappropriate comparisons between team-level metrics.